omcljs/om-cookbook/recipes/boot-setup/README.md

 boot -u
 ```

-This will update boot to the latest stable release version.
+This will update boot to the latest stable release version (tested with 2.0.0-RC1).
 Since boot is
 pre-alpha software at the moment, you should do this frequently.

 ## Use